What is a cooperative society audit?

 Restrictions on Transfer of Share – a member cannot transfer his shares a) unless he has held them for a year, and b) the transfer is made to the society or one of its members.

--a registered society shall not make a loan to any person other than a member: Provided that, with the general or special sanction of the Registrar, a registered society may make loans to another registered society.
+A registered society shall not make a loan to any person other than a member: Provided that, with the general or special sanction of the Registrar, a registered society may make loans to another registered society.

 Save with the sanction of the Registrar, a society with unlimited liability shall not lend money on the security of movable property.